weather-eye/weathereye.org/WeatherEye-Controller.md

     - [[WeatherEye Admin]] Django project (configuring which Django apps are running in a single Django instance)
     - Other WeatherEye application configurations

-The `wxc` command line tool includes the following modules which can also be accessed through [[WeatherEye Admin]]:
+The `wx` command line tool includes the following modules which can also be accessed through [[WeatherEye Admin]]:
 - [[WeatherEye Upgrade]]
 - [[WeatherEye Rollback]]
 - [[WeatherEye Backup]]